Srinidhi Shetty: Acting career

-Shetty made her acting debut with the 2018 Kannada period action film, K.G.F: Chapter 1 opposite Yash.
+Shetty made her acting debut with the 2018 Kannada period action film, KGF: Chapter 1 opposite Yash.
 It was directed by Prashanth Neel.
 She portrayed a head strong girl, Reena Desai.
-The performances of every actor was praised.
-The film was a box office success, grossing ₹250 crore.
+The film was a box office success and became the highest grossing Kannada film of the year.
+Manoj Kumar R. of The Indian Express felt her character was "underwritten".
+The film earned her nominations for Filmfare Award for Best Female Debut – South and SIIMA Award for Best Female Debut – Kannada.